 Wood Green Academy is a mixed 11-19 Teaching School with Mathematics, Computing and Sport as its specialist subjects, located in the Borough of Sandwell in the heart of the Black Country.
 Currently our Sixth Form of some 220 students offers a mix of two year linear GCEs and some vocational courses; it is the school policy not to offer the AS option in the case of the linear courses, internal assessments being held instead at the end of Year 12.

 Our catchment area covering much of the northern part of Sandwell and parts of the neighbouring borough Walsall includes pockets of high economic and social deprivation; 31% of our pupils qualifying for the Pupil Premium, 17.4% eligible for Free School Meals, while 30.6% have English as an additional language.
+Achievement in Attainment 8 in 2019 (the last year for which we have reliable figures) was 45.8.
 However, the school takes great pride in its results we are able to achieve at both GCSE and GCE Level and at the last Ofsted inspection in February 2020 was rated ‘Good’.

-Since this link was created Covid has continued to have an impact with large numbers of our Sixth Form students having to isolate either through testing positive themselves or having been in contact with family members or other students who had.
-The school has also had to undergo a further period of closure on advice from Public Health Sandwell.
-This lasted from Monday 23rd November until Wednesday 3rd December 2020 and applied to all year groups.
-Although lessons continued online for any student forced to isolate and throughout the period of closure this will undoubtably have some impact on our students’ progress this year.
+Covid has continued to have an impact since the start of the current academic year in September 2021 with large numbers of our Sixth Form students having to isolate through testing positive themselves.
+Although lessons continued online for any student forced to isolate this will undoubtably have some impact on our students’ progress this year.